 - Orthostatic hypotension, or a sudden drop in blood pressure when you change position.
 This can happen if you stand up too fast, get dehydrated, or take certain medicines, such as ones for high blood pressure.

-Some people know when they are going to faint because they have symptoms beforehand, such as feeling weak, nauseated, hot, or dizzy.
-After they wake up, they may feel confused, dizzy, or ill for a while.
+Some people know when they are going to faint because they have symptoms beforehand, such as feeling weak, nauseated, hot or dizzy.
+After they regain consciousness, they may feel confused, dizzy or ill for a while but recover fairly soon.

 What can you do to avoid fainting?